 Often there may seem to be an opaque ceiling blocking your view into items resulting in limited organization’s success in regard to project execution.
 Or worse yet, there is no opaqueness as the organization chooses to not keep limitations in sight at all.

-Successful demand management often requires organizational change.
+Successful DM often requires organizational change.
 Executives and senior management must incorporate the balance of projects (demand) and constraints (supply) to make the best project decisions for the organization.
-This requires clear identification of business goals and objectives, as well as transparent definition of organizational constraints.
+Doing this requires clear identification of business goals and objectives as well as a transparent definition of organizational constraints.
 Streamlined communication is required from the team member to the chief executive officer.

 Through openly visible criteria defined for project selection and measurement, paired with consistent governance and thorough analysis of project data and requests, organizations will have created the best internal environment to have the support of the entire team in driving project success.